 The emphasis for the Leader is that they can be an effective leader of a team.
-This would include the ability to look after themselves and others while paddling in moderate environments of different characters, i.e. long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e. into, across and down wind and it's interactions with any tidal flow, if applicable to the award.
+This would include the ability to look after themselves and others while paddling in moderate inland environments of different characters, i.e. long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e. into, across and down wind and it's interactions with any tidal flow.

-Throughout all of the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.
+Throughout all of the rescues, the Leader should be seen in both moving water and inland open water being able to retain all of their own equipment and be able to formulate a plan of what to do next.

-- The Leader should demonstrate an efficient and effective self-rescue, getting back on their board with minimal effort: - The Leader can recover a SUP paddler and their equipment in a moderate environment, ready to continue the journey; - Leaders will demonstrate landing a conscious, but incapacitated, SUP paddler in a variety of moderate conditions; - The Leader has a variety of options to assist a SUP paddler that cannot make progress in the conditions; - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
+- Leaders should demonstrate an efficient and effective self-rescue, getting back on their board with minimal effort in both moving water and inland open water; - Leaders should recover a SUP paddler and their equipment, in both environments, ready to continue the journey; - Leaders will demonstrate landing a conscious, but incapacitated, SUP paddler in both moving water and inland open water; - The Leader has a variety of options to assist a SUP paddler that cannot make progress in both moving water and inland open water; - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
 They must be aware of the need for flexibility and be able to drop and pick up the tow with ease.
-They should demonstrate both single and multiple tows; - Leaders are able to rescue an unconscious paddler from deep water and recover them to a point of safety and initiate simulated emergency evacuation procedures.
+They should demonstrate both single and multiple tows; - Leaders are able to rescue an unconscious paddler from deep water and recover them to a point of safety and initiate simulated emergency evacuation procedures in both moving water and inland open water.